My publications are available from the University of Kent's Academic Repository.

 Networks, Conferences, Journals

-At the moment I teach in a few areas:
+In recent years I have taught in a few areas:

 Born in the Netherlands (studied at University of Twente and Radboud University Nijmegen), moved to Canterbury with my wife Gwen in 1995 for a temporary research job but stuck around.
 Four children, living in Trowbridge (Wiltshire) since 2006, commuting to Kent for 2 days every term week and working from home the rest of the time.

-Outside interests: chair of governors at local secondary; cooking (not just using quince); listening to music; playing bridge (never got round to reviving the UoK bridge club, it may well be too late now!); running (typically 10-15k with an occasional half marathon).
+Outside interests: governor at local secondary; cooking (not just using quince); listening to music; playing bridge (never got round to reviving the UoK bridge club, it may well be too late now!); running (typically 10-15k with an occasional half marathon).